The trucking industry is exciting. The trucks are big, the trailers are long and the freight can get reaaaal heavy.

 You know that understanding this topic and how much weight each trailer can truly carry is a great beginning step toward becoming an expert in this industry.

 Here at ATS, we’ve been a staple of the U.S. trucking industry since our early days in 1955.
 During this time we’ve been helping customers transport all kinds of freight at all kinds of weight.
+Heavy haul trucking is one of our premier service offerings.

 The Relationship Between Trailer Type and Freight Weight: two things to note. . .